 Ingredients:

 - Mochiko Flour.
 Japanese Sweet Rice Flour.
 Also known as Sticky Rice Flour or Glutinous Rice Flour.
 The most common brand in North America is Koda Farms Blue Star Mochiko Sweet Rice Flour.
 Made from short-grain sweet rice, it gives a crisp texture with a stretchy, mochi-like bounce.
-Look in the baking aisle or international section of your grocery store.
+Look in the baking aisle or international section of your grocery store. *Can be swapped with any other brand of glutinous rice flour.

 - Potato Starch.
 A gluten-free way to add texture and crunch.
 Can be subbed with corn starch.